andrewjrobinson/lscc_docs/docs/tutorials/unix/index.md

 ---

 \showable{3.5) Change your current working directory back to your home directory.
-What is the simplest Unix command that will get you back to your home directory from anywhere else in the file system?}{question}\endshowable
+What is the simplest Unix command that will get you back to your home directory from anywhere else in the file system?}{quest}\endshowable

 \showable{Hint}{hint}